 An introduction, covering the connection between the physics of single particles and the bulk behavior of materials; the quantitative study of entropy, heat, temperature, the Carnot cycle, free energy, thermodynamic potential, phase equilibria, and the laws of thermodynamics.
 Thermodynamic systems, such as ideal gases and free electrons in metals, are considered.
-Prerequisites: PHYS 224, PHYS 228 and MATH 326 or permission of department.
+Prerequisites: PHYS 224, PHYS 228 and MATH 326.
+Credits: 3(3-0) Offered every fall determined by Schroedinger's Equation, are studied in several situations.
+Prerequisites: PHYS 224, PHYS 228, MATH 326.
 Credits: 3(3-0) Offered every fall